terra456/terra456/README.md

 ### About me
-- 🔭 I’m currently working on online store using React
+- 🔭 I’m currently working on backend for mobile app
-- 🌱 I’m currently learning backend development
+- 🌱 I’m currently learning ReactNative
 - 👯 I’m looking for a job or to collaborate on any open-source project.
 - 😄 I'm speeking english
-- :mailbox:How to reach me: [Linkedin](https://www.linkedin.com/in/olga-bainova-99a407293/), [e-mail](mailto:terra.456@yandex.ru), [telegram](https://t.me/terra456)
+- :mailbox:How to reach me: [e-mail](mailto:terra.456@yandex.ru), [telegram](https://t.me/terra456)
 - My CV in russian: [portfolio](https://terra456.github.io/portfolio/)